searchisko/elasticsearch-river-sysinfo/README.md

 * `pwd` optional password for http basic authentication.

 ## Configuration of indexers
-Second significant part of the river configuration is list of `indexers`.
+Second significant part of the river configuration is map of `indexers`.
 Each indexer defines what information will be collected in which interval, and where will be stored in ES indexes.
+Each indexer has unique name defined as key in map of indexers.
 Information is stored to the ES indexes in cluster where river runs.
 Structure of stored information is exactly same as returned from ElasticSearch API call.
 Indexer configuration is:

-	{
+	"indexer_name" : {
 	  "info_type"  : "cluster_health",
 	  "index_name" : "my_index_1",
 	  "index_type" : "my_type_1",